 Ingredients: bacteria.
 There are more than 80 types of Bt used as pesticides

-Pros: Bt strains are very host specific and will not harm people, pets, birds or bees
+Pros: Bt strains are very host-specific (hornworms, corn earworms, cabbage loopers and other caterpillar pests) and will not harm people, pets, birds or bees

 Cons: Slow acting.
 It may take days for the insect to completely stop eating and die.
-Breaks down quickly.
-Can kill ‘good insects’ like butterfly larva Breaks down rapidly in sunlight.
+Breaks down quickly, especially sunlight.
+Can kill ‘good insects’ like butterfly larva.
 Can be a skin irritant.

-Ingredients: Contains 2 ingredients, azadirachtin (AZA0 and liminoids, both frm the seed kernels of the neem tree fruit.
+Ingredients: Contains 2 ingredients, azadirachtin (AZA0 and liminoids, both from the seed kernels of the neem tree fruit

 Pros: Non-toxic to humans